Future Forward Party: History

-The future of Future Forward
+Post-dissolution

 Prior to the court ruling that disbanded his party, Thanathorn disclosed in an interview that, in the event of the party's dissolution, "...we will continue our political journey as a social movement, we'll build a new one outside the parliament.
 If they dissolve our party, there will be two paths running in parallel—one is a new party in parliament, running under a new name but the same ideology, and the second is a social movement...."
 The court decision meant that the 65 remaining Future Forward MPs had to find a new party within 60 days.
 Ten list seats held by now-banned party executives will also have to be reallocated.
 It is not clear whether the Election Commission will allow candidates on the FFP party list to replace those ten.
 Competing parties were expected to woo the displaced Future Forward MPs, but the FFP stated that a new party would be ready to accommodate those who wanted to continue its work.
 A few days after the dissolution, nine MPs defected from the party to join the Bhumjaithai Party in the government coalition.
 On 8 March 2020, 55 of the remaining 56 MPs announced their relocation to the Move Forward Party under Pita Limjaroenrat, vowing to continue the work of Future Forward.
 The remaining member joined the Chartthaipattana Party.
 The extra-parliamentary successor of the FFP, the Progressive Movement, has been announced by former party leader Thanathorn, with an agenda of pushing for further reforms and amending the constitution.

 The Election Commission is likely to hear criminal charges against the FFP's leadership, which could result in three to five years imprisonment.